 General

-Sooty Tern: Medium-sized tern with long wings and deeply forked tail, black crown, nape, and upperparts, and a broad triangular white forehead patch.
+Sooty Tern: Medium-sized tern with long wings and deeply forked tail, black crown, nape and upperparts, and a broad triangular white forehead patch.
 Underparts are white; upper tail is black with white outer edges.
 Sexes are similar.
-Winter adult has paler crown and nape.
-Juvenile is dark sooty-brown overall with small white chevrons on back and wings; lower belly and underwing coverts are white.
+Winter adult has paler crown and nape; variable white feather fringes above.
+Juveniles are blackish-brown above, finely covered with irregular lines; spotted with white and gray-brown below, becoming paler from the lower belly downwards; underwing coverts are white.

 Range and Habitat

-Sooty Tern: Largely pelagic, comes ashore only to breed.
-Breeding colony on Dry Tortugas, Florida.
-Florida breeding population spends most of its nonbreeding time off West Africa.
+Sooty Tern: Largely pelagic, coming ashore only to breed.
+Has an established breeding colony on Dry Tortugas, Florida.
+Florida population spends most of its nonbreeding time off the west African coast.
 Also nests on islets off Louisiana and Texas.
 Regular (nonbreeding) in summer north to North Carolina.

 Breeding and Nesting